 How Technology Facilitates Urban Management

 Smart cities are embracing innovation to help solve the rapid urbanization crisis.
 Technology, as the tool for innovation, plays a leading role in developing these cities.
 Further, organization (to manage innovation) and policy (to create an enabling environment) are components of successful development.
+Government software systems are available to stay organized and on top of policies.

 Urban management is a natural fit for technology, according to entrepreneur Gideon Kimbrell in Forbes.
 From automatic street light dimming in Reykjavik, Iceland, for viewing the northern lights to needs like flood prevention and air quality reporting and advising, technology can make a big impact.
 Managing environmental factors can lead to better safety, such as by decreasing air or water pollution to reduce disease.